 The taxation system in Georgia is relatively new and is characterised by frequent changes in legislation, official pronouncements and court decisions, which are sometimes unclear, contradictory and subject to varying interpretation.
-In the event of a breach of tax legislation, no liabilities for additional taxes, fines or penalties may be imposed by the tax authorities three six years have passed since the end of the year in which the breach occurred.
+A tax year remains open for review by the tax authorities during the three subsequent calendar years, however under certain circumstances a tax year may remain open longer.

-These circumstances may create tax risks in Georgia that are more significant than in other countries.
+These circumstances may create tax risks in Georgia that are more significant than in other countries with more developed taxation systems.
 Management believes that it has provided adequately for tax liabilities based on its interpretations of applicable Georgian tax legislation, official pronouncements and court decisions.
 However, the interpretations of the relevant authorities could differ and the effect on these separate financial statements, if the authorities were successful in enforcing their interpretations, could be significant.